When you are renting a property, it’s crucial to know exactly what is included in the rental payment that you pay out each month.

 There won’t be any nasty surprises on bills!

-Here at Alcove, we act as the bridge Homeowners and Tenants.
 When you rent with Alcove, your per-bedroom lease payment will cover the cost of rent, utilities like electricity or gas, wifi, shared spaced furniture, the in-unit washer and dryer, landscaping, and sometimes access to the community pool or park.
+We have this included in our FAQ as well.

-With Alcove there are no surprise fees and we make care of everything!
+With Alcove there are no surprise fees and we take care of everything.
+All you need to do is sign the lease and move in!

-If you want to become a more knowledgable tenant, read our blogs on coliving: https://alcoverooms.com/blog/co-living
+If you want to become a more knowledgable tenant, read our FAQs and Help Articles